Raki19/Resume-/README.md

 * Working on visual performance improvement to meet the standard using bookmarks and different methods to limit the amount of data labeled on visual.
 * Connecting and get data from different sources like SQL Server, Web,Analysis Service, Flat File and other for further analysis.
 * Export data in Excel and validate metrics applied.
 ## Finot Engineering & Trading PLC | Addis Ababa, Ethiopia
 ## SQL/ETL Developer
 ## 07/2016 - 07/2017
 * Strong knowledge of data warehousing methodology and concepts,including star schema, snowflake, ETL processes dimensional modeling and reporting tools.
 * Implemented incremental data load in data warehouse using scripts and SCD.
-	• Perform analytical tasks on integration service including creating measures, calculated columns, hierarchy, define relationship defined role and perspectives.
+* Perform analytical tasks on integration service including creating measures, calculated columns, hierarchy, define relationship defined role and perspectives.
-	• Design and write various T-SQL queries including stored procedures, subqueries, join merging and others.
+* Design and write various T-SQL queries including stored procedures,subqueries, join merging and others.
-	• Participated in a project to design develop and implement data warehouse.
+* Participated in a project to design develop and implement data warehouse.
-	• Experienced in working on temporary tables including Common Expression table and table variables.
+* Experienced in working on temporary tables including Common Expression table and table variables.
-	• Designing and coding the data warehousing system to desired company specifications.
+* Designing and coding the data warehousing system to desired company specifications.
-	• Conducting preliminary testing of the data warehousing environment before data is extracted.
+* Conducting preliminary testing of the data warehousing environment before data is extracted.
-	• Extracting company data and transferring it into the new warehousing environment.
+* Extracting company data and transferring it into the new warehousing environment.
-	• Testing the new storage system once all the data has been transferred.
+* Testing the new storage system once all the data has been transferred.
-	• Troubleshooting any issues that may arise when the job (such as SSIS package) runs
+* Troubleshooting any issues that may arise when the job (such as SSIS package) runs
+## Cyber Soft| Addis Ababa, Ethiopia
+## SQL Developer
+## 07/2014 - 07/2016

-Cyber Soft| Addis Ababa, Ethiopia	• Enhance high quality database solutions based on the end user’s SQL Developer	requirements and ensure their stability, reliability, and performance.
+* Enhance high quality database solutions based on the end user’s requirements and ensure their stability, reliability, and performance.
-07/2014 - 07/2016.	• Write SQL queries to store source, retrieve data and analyze existing SQL queries for performance improvements.
+* Write SQL queries to store source, retrieve data and analyze existing SQL queries for performance improvements.
-• Ensuring data security and troubleshooting issues related to database
+* Ensuring data security and troubleshooting issues related to database.

-performance and provide corrective measures.
-• Design, develop and maintain relational database and data modeling.
+* Design, develop and maintain relational database and data modeling.

-• Gathered business requirements and converted it into SQL stored procedures for database specific projects.
+* Gathered business requirements and converted it into SQL stored procedures for database specific projects.

-• Extensively worked on creating SSIS packages and have used for each loop containers, sequence container for developing processes and loaded that are using different transformations such as derived column, conditions split, Aggregate, Merge, Join, Data conversion and Union all.
+* Extensively worked on creating SSIS packages and have used for each loop containers,sequence container for developing processes and loaded that are using different transformations such as derived column, conditions split, Aggregate, Merge, Join, Data conversion and Union all.
-• Responsible for Creating schema, tables, clustered/Non-clustered index,

-unique/check constraints, and Defaults.
+* Responsible for Creating schema, tables, clustered/Non-clustered index,unique/check constraints, and Defaults.
-• Designed and developed ETL package for extracting and loading the data into appropriate tables in a required database using SQL Server integration service (SSIS).
+* Designed and developed ETL package for extracting and loading the data into appropriate tables in a required database using SQL server integration service (SSIS).
-• Working with development team on review requirement analysis design

-and architecture and give feedback.
+* Working with development team on review requirement analysis design and architecture and give feedback.
-• Design and create database table various T-SQL queries including Stored

-procedures, Functions, Subqueries, Join, and Views.
+* Design and create database table various T-SQL queries including Stored procedures, Functions, Subqueries, Join, and Views.
-• Created SSIS package to export and import data from CSV Files, Text files and Excel spreadsheets.
+* Created SSIS package to export and import data from CSV Files, Text files and Excel spreadsheets.

-• Designed, developed, modified, and enhanced the database structures and database objects.
+* Designed, developed, modified, and enhanced the database structures and database objects.

-• Created, developed, and managed schemas objects such as tables, views indexes, stored procedures, and triggers and maintaining referential
+* Created, developed, and managed schemas objects such as tables, views indexes, stored procedures, and triggers and maintaining referential indexes, stored procedures, and triggers and maintaining referential integrity.

-integrity.

-Education and Training
+# Education and Training
 Addis Ababa University | Ethiopia
-Bachelor of Science Major in Construction & Management Minor in Computer Science
+## Bachelor of Science Major in Construction & Management Minor in Computer Science
 07/2014
 Humanitarian Aid Studies Center | Spain
 Masters International Cooperation & Humanitarian Aid 02/2019